mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

         function update_visible_block(self, position: typing.Tuple[int, int, int], hide=True)

+        @builtins_are_static()
         function exposed(self, position: typing.Tuple[int, int, int]) -> bool

         function update_visible(self, hide=True, immediate=False)

-            will update all visible of all blocks of the chunk
+            Will update all visible of all blocks of the chunk
             :param hide: if blocks should be hidden if needed
             :param immediate: if immediate call or not

         function hide_all(self, immediate=True)

-            will hide all blocks in the chunk
+            Will hide all blocks in the chunk
             :param immediate: if immediate or not